Indonesia's Widodo to meet Xi on rare China trip before G20 - NewsBreak

 “The restrictions during the pandemic years have shrunk China’s diplomatic activities,” said Zhu Feng, dean of the School of International Studies of Nanjing University.
 “China must face reality.
 Although the pandemic is still not over, it is a must for China to walk out and invite in.”

+His appearance would likely come after his widely expected appointment this fall to a third five-year term as the head of the ruling Communist Party, enabling him to engage with other world leaders from a position of domestic strength.

-“I think Xi will go to G-20 having secured his third term in office and in a strong political position,” said Bonnie Glaser, the director of the Asia program at the German Marshall Fund of the United States.
+“I think Xi will go to G-20 having secured his third term in office and in a strong political position,” said Bonnie Glaser, the director of the Asia program at the German Marshall Fund of the U.S.

-Russia is a member of the G-20, and its invasion of Ukraine complicates the annual meeting , potentially putting Putin in the same room with U.S. President Joe Biden and European leaders who have condemned the war.
+Russia is a member of the G-20, and its invasion of Ukraine complicates the annual meeting, potentially putting Putin in the same room with U.S. President Joe Biden and European leaders who have condemned the invasion.

-World leaders also hold one-on-one meetings during the G-20, so it could provide an opportunity for Xi's first in-person meeting with Biden since he took office in January 2021.
+World leaders also hold one-on-one meetings during the G-20, so it could provide an opportunity for Xi's first in-person meeting with Biden since the latter became U.S. president in January 2021.

 “It is a rare opportunity to conduct face-to-face exchanges on a multilateral stage, which China needs very much,” said Su Hao, an international relations professor at China Foreign Affairs University.

-He added that the G-20 would be an opportunity for Xi to advance proposals he has made on global development and security.
+Such meetings make it easier to reach consensus on complex global issues such as the current economic challenges, Su said.
+He added that the G-20 is an opportunity for Xi to advance proposals he has made on global development and security.

 Widodo will be the second foreign leader after Biden to visit South Korea since Yoon's inauguration in May.
 They are expected to discuss boosting economic, security, infrastructure and defense industry cooperation.